 Yes, you can use Tallyfy to capture and institute specific procedures that worked, but you can also use Tallyfy to look for problem areas without having to do a lot of legwork.
 As a minimum requirement, your customers expect a degree of efficiency.
 If they experience ultimate efficiency, that’s even better.
 With Tallyfy, following complex workflows becomes simple, and analyzing the results becomes even easier.

 Would you like to know more?
-A free demonstration is yours for the taking.
+A no-obligation conversation is yours for the taking.
 So why not just take it?